Word4Today

 Note: Bible versions used in this article are listed below to aid you in your study of God’s word:

-• DBY = John Nelson Darby’s translation of the bible.
+• DBY = Darby’s translation of the bible.

 Back to the Top